 When you’re creative, your content (videos, podcasts or blog posts) is zesty.
 It brings a fresh perspective, injects your personality into your creation, and infects people with the desire to change (which is how sales happen).

-Here’s my conversation from the forum this week,
+Here’s my conversation from our Facebook group this week,

 X: “I’ve created a course, but I can’t market it.
 That’s my problem.
 I need to be pushy.”